SEO For Dentists

 Being as descriptive as possible within those checks will give more reason for potential patients to book with your dental practice.

-With your Google My Business page, you will be allowed a few images to showcase your practice.
+With your Google Business Profile page, you will be allowed a few images to showcase your practice.

 Be sure your images have a strong resolution and focus and shouldn’t be more than 5MB in size.
 Try to optimize the images so they are perfect squares and fit in the 720×720 pixel resolution.